ABD AL-MALIK m ArabicMeans

 "golden, gilded".
 Marcus Aurelius was a 2nd-century Roman emperor and philosophical writer.
 This was also the name of several early saints.

-BAHRAM m Persian, Persian MythologyModern Persian form of Avestan
+Bahram m Persian, Persian MythologyModern Persian form of Avestan

 "victory over resistance".
 This was the name of a Zoroastrian god (one of the Amesha Spenta) associated with victory and war.
-This name was borne by several Sassanid emperors.
+It was also borne by several Sasanian emperors.
 It is also the Persian name for the planet Mars.

-BEDE m History (Ecclesiastical)Modern form of the Old English name
+Bede m History (Ecclesiastical)Modern form of the Old English name

 Baeda, possibly related to Old English